Myths and Facts About Your Immune System

 As you age, your body has a harder time fighting off infections.
 Older adults are more likely to get sick from infections.
 And those infections, especially flu and pneumonia, are more likely to be fatal, compared with younger people.

 Why it happens isn't clear.
 It may be about your immune system slowing down.
 Or it could be partly linked to nutrition, since seniors often eat less and don't always get the nutrients they need to keep their immune systems strong.
 So eat lots of fruits and vegetables.
-It's good for you at any age.
+They're good for you at any age.

 Myth: Running a fever when you're sick weakens your immune system.

 A fever can help your immune system fight infections in two ways.
 A higher temperature in the body speeds up the functioning of cells, including the ones that fight illness.
 They can respond to invading germs faster.
+Also, higher body temperatures make it harder for bacteria and viruses to thrive in the body.

-Fact: Seasonal Allergies are caused by an abnormal response by the immune system.
+Fact: Seasonal allergies are caused by an abnormal response by the immune system.

 Allergy symptoms happen when your immune system reacts to something harmless, like pollen, pet dander, or mold.
 Your body sees the allergen as an invader and attacks it, giving you a runny nose and itchy eyes.